 As children, they were not socialized into what’s proper and non-proper behavior.

 Importantly, they are also not rescued in the next development phase of pre-adolescence and in the age between 8 to 12 their environment either did not improve or got worse.

 #5.
 Body Types Can Help With Profiling

 Here it comes.

 Cesare Lombroso, the early sociologist who said that criminals were more likely to be short, was ridiculed by my colleagues during my studies as a sociologist.

-Well, Lombroso wasn’t right, but he wasn’t 100% wrong either (this paper shows a correlation between height and crime).
+Well, Lombroso wasn’t right, but he wasn’t 100% wrong either.

 Indeed one of the most controversial assertions in “Whoever Fights Monsters” for today’s standards is the correlation of body types and the likelihood of committing crimes.

-Robert Ressler says that it’s simple logic: introverted schizophrenic don’t eat well.
+Robert Ressler says that it’s simple logic: introverted schizophrenics don’t eat well.